i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-vuejs/README.md

 Additionally, to allow for the use of Pug templating in VueJs components, another rule has been added for ".pug" files using the [pug-plain-loader module](https://www.npmjs.com/package/pug-plain-loader).

+### Internationalization
+The module also provides internationalization for VueJS.
+By passing a path to translated yaml files, it will build language based JS Object containing appropriate keys and values for translations.